Turn any kayak into a stable fishing platform with this set of DIY kayak outriggers that are simple to build and cost about 60 bucks.

-Whether you want to stand up and fish, use your kayak like a paddleboard or just feel safer and more confident in a tippy kayak, these modular and easy to use outriggers make kayaking alot more fun.
+Whether you want to stand up and fish, use your kayak like a paddleboard, or feel safer and more confident in a tippy kayak, these modular and easy-to-use outriggers make kayaking much more fun.

 Here’s what you’ll need: